XaeroVincent/freebsd-wine-wow64/README.md

 A port of Wine's new experimental WOW64 mode, without 32-bit Wine libraries or binaries to FreeBSD.

-Based on the code by: Alex (shkhln).
+Based on the code by: Alex (shkhln)

 https://github.com/shkhln/freebsd-wine